euroargodev/argodmqc_owc/README.md

 There are two ways of working with this software:

-### 1. Installation and General Usage via PyPI
+## 1. Installation and General Usage via PyPI

 This method is intended for general usage, without modifying the codebase.
-If you intend to use the software this way, you may skip to the section titled **General Usage**.
+If you intend to use the software this way, follow the documentation from the **General Usage** section.

-### 2. Installation and Development Work via GitHub
+## 2. Installation and Development Work via GitHub

 This method is intended for development work and gives access to the codebase.
 It is intended for those wanting to develop the code.
-If this is what you intend to do, follow the documentation from **Developer Usage**.
+If this is what you intend to do, follow the documentation from the **Developer Usage** section.

 ---

-# General Usage
+## General Usage

 TODO

 ---

-# Developer Usage
+## Developer Usage

 TODO

 ---

-# Virtual Environments
+## Virtual Environments

 To create a virtual environment: